RicoSuter/MyToolkit/README.md

 MyToolkit is a free project that is developed in spare time.
 You can show your appreciation for MyToolkit and support future development by donating.

 [Donate with PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2P7BJZSVJPQWQ)

-This project is developed and maintained by [Rico Suter](http://rsuter.com/).